 “How much is silver worth now?”
 I asked.

 “Sixty dollars an ounce,” he said.
 “Do you want to sell it or not.”

 I thought about it.
 Do I sell the coin and hold on to the cash, or keep the coin?
 I decided to sell it for $27 and immediately felt disappointed.

 —end of dream—

 So as soon as I remembered the dream this morning, I hopped online.
 I’m curious what the price of silver is today.
 The first article I click open is someone predicting that silver will go to $60 per ounce within a few months.
 That seems strange, because that’s the price it was in my dream.

 What is the price of silver is today (April 3, 2013)? $27-28 per ounce.

 Next, I’m curious what the weight of a Kennedy half dollar is.
 Turns out it is 12.5 grams (0.44 ounces).
 I was not aware of this or had forgotten.
 At $60 per ounce, if sold purely for its 90% silver content that would be worth about $24 (a pure silver coin that same weight would be worth $26-27 dollars).

 Coincidences?
 I never think about silver.
 Why did I dream this?

 Now I’m a little perplexed.
-Did my dream something?
+Did my dream mean something?
 Should I go out and buy a bunch of silver?
 Hmmm.
 Undecided.
 What would you do?